What happened next? 10 players stripped of the captain’s armband

 But it was on the international stage where his captaincy was rescinded.
 Captain of his country since 2012, it was in 2018 prior to the World Cup when Ivanovic lost his armband to former Manchester City defender Aleksandar Kolarov.

-Coach Mladen Krstajic said (via the Daily Mail): “We have made a decision which remains an internal matter but I want to make it clear there is no misunderstanding with Ivanovic, who remains part of the team.”
+Coach Mladen Krstajic said at the time: “We have made a decision which remains an internal matter but I want to make it clear there is no misunderstanding with Ivanovic, who remains part of the team.”

 Ultimately, Serbia didn’t progress beyond the group stages in 2018 but Ivanovic became the most-capped Serbian of all-time with 105 appearances for his country; proving that not everybody throws their toys out of the pram when they lose the armband.